leozulfiu/eink-backend/README.md

 specific configurations should be made, since at that time I know to which environment I'm going to deploy.
 The only downside which comes to my mind is, that the image contains possibly unnecessary things such as mock data.
 But that can be mitigated by separating the application code and mock code in two clear applications.
 - Docker images are built for specific CPU architectures.
-Running an image on an ARM host which was built by a x86 machine won't work.
+Running an image on an ARM host which was built by an x86 machine won't work.
+Furthermore, it can happen that even some dependencies won't work for the target architecture (example: cryptography).

 ## References
 - https://dev.to/dev1721/do-you-wanna-keep-your-embedded-database-encrypted-5egk